Juliano Sarmento Cabral

 Reviewer for academic funding agencies:

-Research projects proposals at: Natural Environment Research Council Centre for Ecology and Hydrology (NERC – RCUK, UK), Austrian Science Fund (FWF - Austria), Leverhulme Trust (UK)
+Funding of research proposals at: Natural Environment Research Council Centre for Ecology and Hydrology (NERC – RCUK, UK), Austrian Science Fund (FWF - Austria), Leverhulme Trust (UK), Swiss National Science Foundation (Switzerland)

 Working group proposals at: sDiv (Leipzig-Halle-Jena)

-PhD project proposals at: Studienstiftung des deutschen Volkes
+PhD project proposals at: Studienstiftung des deutschen Volkes, National Science Council (Poland)

 Associate editor at Diversity and Distributions (since 2019)